 Uncommon Letters and Common Letter Pairs

 If you have an uncommon letter such as a J, K, Q, X, or Z, think about what letters might go before or after it.
 Similarly, look for common consonant pairs such as TH, ND, NT, ST, as well as doubled letters.

 Be alert for common prefixes such as DE-, MIS-, RE-, and UN-, as well as common suffixes such as -ABLE, -ED, -ING, -LY, -NESS, and -TION.

 Every time you fill in a letter, it means that you’ve eliminated some letters that can go elsewhere.
 Frequently, this means that you can immediately fill in some additional letters.

-If all else fails, don’t forget you can get hints by tapping on the light bulb icon and revealing a letter in the grid.
+If all else fails, don’t forget you can get hints by tapping on the icon and revealing a letter in the grid.
 It’s not cheating to ask for a hint — the goal is to have fun, so if asking for a hint increases your enjoyment, feel free.

 Here is the answer to the sample puzzle above: